tpack/bootjs/README.md

 bootjs
 ======

-BootJs is an extended AMD module loader for browsers.
-It allows front-end developers creating pages quickly with various pre-developed modules.
+BootJs is a synchroniaed module loader for browsers.
+Differs from asynchronous module loaders such as AMD/CMD impl, it tries to find an easiest way to make modularize possible ---- DONOT need to rewrite your code, just specified the dependencies simplely and bootjs will make every things right.

 ## Features

 1. Besides js，BootJs supports loading css、html as well.
-2. Compatible with any existing js/css/html files or CMD/AMD modules.
+2. Compatible with any existing js/css/html files.
+All files can be generated as an AMD/CMD module.
 3. No extra config files or constraint!
+4. Not support cross domain loading due to limit of XMLHttpRequest.

 ## Examples